If you’re deficient in magnesium you may want to add some of these foods into your diet!

 To ensure you’re getting enough magnesium in your diet make sure to eat foods like pumpkin seeds, cooked spinach, bananas, quinoa, kidney beans and lentils.
 Below is a list of foods rich in magnesium.
 I think you all will like #1 the best – I sure do 😉

 10 Foods High In Magnesium

-- Dark Chocolate.
 1 cup of dark chocolate will give you over 100% of your daily value of magnesium.
 This is an EASY way to ensure you’re getting a nice dose of magnesium daily!
-Try my homemade chocolate bars for healthy magnesium rich treat!
+Try my homemade chocolate bars for healthy magnesium-rich treat!

-- Natural Calm (Bonus).
 Though not a food, natural calm is one of my go-to supplements that really help me get more magnesium into my diet.
 2 teaspoons gives you 81% of your daily value of magnesium.
 Natural calm can be added to smoothies or taken with water.
-I absolutely LOVE these Magnesium Gummies.
-These little “chill pills” are a natural sleep aid and are made with Natural Calm.

 Disclaimer: Magnesium is only a recommendation and should be discussed with your medical practitioner before implementing any supplements.